John Stewart Bell: Early life and work

-Bell was born in Belfast, Northern Ireland.
-When he was 11 years old, he decided to be a scientist, and at 16 graduated from Belfast Technical High School.
-Bell then attended the Queen's University of Belfast, where, in 1948, he obtained a bachelor's degree in experimental physics and, a year later, a bachelor's degree in mathematical physics.
-He went on to complete a Ph.D. in physics at the University of Birmingham in 1956, specialising in nuclear physics and quantum field theory.
+Bell was born in Belfast, Northern Ireland to a working class family.
+Due to financial hardship, neither parent and none of his three older siblings completed high school, typically dropping out of school by age 14 to work.
+When he was 11 years old, he decided to be a scientist, and encouraged by his mother, at 16 he graduated from Belfast Technical High School.
+Then in an exceptionally rare occurrence for someone of his background, Bell attended the Queen's University of Belfast, where, in 1948, he obtained a bachelor's degree in experimental physics and, a year later, a bachelor's degree in mathematical physics.
+He went on to complete a PhD in physics at the University of Birmingham in 1956, specialising in nuclear physics and quantum field theory.
 In 1954, he married Mary Ross, also a physicist, whom he had met while working on accelerator physics at Malvern, UK.
 Bell became a vegetarian in his teen years.
 According to his wife, Bell was an atheist.

 Bell's career began with the UK Atomic Energy Research Establishment, near Harwell, Oxfordshire, known as AERE or Harwell Laboratory.
 In 1960, he moved to work for the European Organization for Nuclear Research (CERN, Conseil Européen pour la Recherche Nucléaire), in Geneva, Switzerland.
 There he worked almost exclusively on theoretical particle physics and on accelerator design, but found time to pursue a major avocation, investigating the foundations of quantum theory.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1987.
 Also of significance during his career, Bell, together with John Bradbury Sykes, M. J. Kearsley, and W. H. Reid, translated several volumes of the ten-volume Course of Theoretical Physics of Lev Landau and Evgeny Lifshitz, making these works available to an English-speaking audience in translation, all of which remain in print.

 Bell was a proponent of pilot wave theory.
 In 1987, inspired by Ghirardi–Rimini–Weber theory, he also advocated collapse theories.
 He said about the interpretation of quantum mechanics: "Well, you see, I don't really know.
 For me it's not something where I have a solution to sell!"